 When you’re surrounded by clutter it can really hamper productivity.
 That’s not to say you should go completely minimalist, just reduce the hoarding.
 Think about whether you really need to cling onto those files which are now backed up.
 Consider new ways that you can store things in a much slicker manner.
 Why not provide staff with a locker or simple set of drawers to securely file away their belongings?
 This will minimise clutter and maximise productivity.

-If you have a spare room in your office, and need to hold a lot of archive files, then a mobile storage solution my be the answer.
-Our sister company, Unirack, are experts in designing and installing systems like these and have worked for some of the world’s most well-known brands to create storage systems which fit the needs of their business.
+If you have a spare room in your office and need to hold a lot of archive files, then a mobile storage solution my be the answer.
+Our sister company, Unirack, are expert in designing and installing systems like these and have worked for some of the world’s most well-known brands to create storage systems which fit the needs of their business.

 3. Diversify The Office With More Spaces